Lake-Tuggeranong-College/Holocron/_Certificate III E Course/Certificate III in Information Technology E Course.md

 ---
 isCurrent: true
 ---
-Want to Study and earn competencies towards the Certificate III in Information Technology? [[Why Study the Certificate III in Information Technology Course?|See this page]].
+Want to Study and earn competencies towards the Certificate III in Information Technology? [[Why Study the Certificate III in Information Technology Course|See this page]].

 See [[Course|Course]] for details on the course